pekkizen/uniprod/README.md

 ## Examples

-If parameter gamma = TRUE, product of N U(0, 1) variables is simulated by a single gamma random variable:
+If parameter gamma = TRUE, the product of N U(0, 1) variables is simulated by a single gamma random variable:

 ```R